fsezgin/geophone-motion-detector/README.md

 ## Workflow
 ### Data Collection
-1. Sensor data is streamed via MQTT.
+1. Sensor Data Streaming: Data is streamed via MQTT.
-2. Data is collected in real time, segmented into 3-second time windows (or configurable).
+2. Real-Time Data Collection: Data is collected in real time, segmented into 3-second time windows (configurable).
-3. Each window generates one set of feature values for training/testing the model.
+3. Feature Generation: Each window generates a set of feature values for training/testing the model.

 ### Data Processing
-1. Raw sensor data is passed through a **band-pass filter** (0.5-50 Hz) to remove noise and irrelevant frequencies.
+1. Filtering: Raw sensor data is passed through a band-pass filter (0.5-50 Hz) to remove noise and irrelevant frequencies.
-2. Statistical and frequency-domain features are extracted for each time window.
+2. Feature Extraction: Statistical and frequency-domain features are extracted for each time window.
-3. Features and labels are saved into a structured dataset (CSV format).
+3. Dataset Creation: Features and labels are saved into a structured dataset (CSV format).

 ### Model Training
 - **Model Type**: Long Short-Term Memory (LSTM)
 - **Input**: Feature values extracted from 3-second windows.
 - **Output**: Predicted activity or activity + user label.
-- **Dataset Split**: 70% training, 15% validation, 15% testing.
+- **Dataset Split**: 80% training, 20% testing.

 ### Model Evaluation
 Key metrics for evaluating the classification model: